Augustas900/AcademyMoviesBackend/README.md

 GET	/api/v1/movies	Retrieve all items
 GET	/{imdbId}	Retrieve an item by ID
 POST	/api/v1/reviews	Create a new item

 Configuration
 The application configuration can be found in the src/main/resources/application.properties file.
 Update the MongoDB URI and other settings as needed.

 properties
 spring.data.mongodb.uri=mongodb://localhost:27017/yourdatabase
-spring.application.name=Spring Boot MongoDB App Running the Application
+spring.application.name=Spring Boot MongoDB App
-To run the application, execute the following command:

 bash
 mvn spring-boot:run
 By default, the application will start on port 8080.
 You can change this in the application.properties file.

-Testing
-To run the tests, use the following command:

 bash
 mvn test
 Ensure all tests pass before deploying.

-Contributing
-Contributions are welcome!
-Please follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature/YourFeature).